algal/swiftecho/README.md

 ## What's this?

-Trivial stuff here, but this little project illustrates a few things:
+Basic stuff here, but this little project illustrates a few things:

-- how to setup a swift project so you can compile on OSX and Linux using docker
+- how to setup a Swift project so you can compile on OSX and Linux using docker, using make to drive the Swift Package Manager
+- some basic interop between Swift and C-oriented system API
 - how to read from a pipe one line at a time, on Linux and OSX
 - how to read from stdin specifically.